McOgola/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the content of a current working directory
+Display content of a list